top of page

 Revocable vs. Irrevocable Trusts: Which Trust Is Right for Your New York Estate Plan?

 When people in New York think about estate planning , they often imagine it’s only for the wealthy.
 But the truth is, tools like revocable trusts and irrevocable trusts can benefit families of all sizes, whether you own a Brooklyn brownstone, a Long Island home, or a small co-op apartment in Queens.
-At Sammartino & Sultan Law Group, one of the most common questions we hear is: What’s the difference between a revocable trust and an irrevocable trust, and which one should I cho
+At Sammartino & Sultan Law Group, one of the most common questions we hear is: What’s the difference between a revocable trust and an irrevocable trust and which one should I choo

 Leslie Sultan